Articles in this section

 How Travelers Create Housing Requests

-Travelers who prefer not to search the Furnished Finder map manually can submit a Housing Request form.
+Travelers who prefer not to search the Furnished Finder map manually or with our AI search tool, Find It With Fern, can submit a Housing Request form.
 This request notifies property owners in the selected area, and those with available properties matching your criteria can reach out directly.

 2. Enter Basic Information: Provide details about your housing needs, including: